Skip to content

 Method Calibration map type Practical guarantee scope

-dkwm Finite-sample concentration bound Finite-sample style calibration map
+dkwm Finite-sample concentration bound Finite-sample conditional calibration map

-simes Finite-sample sequence-based map Finite-sample style calibration map
+simes Finite-sample sequence-based map Finite-sample conditional calibration map

-mc Monte Carlo-calibrated finite-sample map Finite-sample style map with MC-estimated correction
+mc Monte Carlo-calibrated finite-sample map Finite-sample map with simulation-estimated correction

 asymptotic Iterated-log asymptotic map Asymptotic approximation, not finite-sample exact